MicaelDID/FractBench/README.md

 ## Results

-Build for Release, create and run a batch file like this (or just paste this into the command prompt).
+Build for Release, create and run a batch file like this (or just paste this into the command prompt) for comparable benchmark with the results listed below.
+Also feel free to try other combinations.
 ```
 FractBench 2111
 FractBench 2313